 A number of organizations representing hospitals, local communities, and other entities have joined TEMSA to express concern regarding the proposed cuts.
 The Texas Association of Counties, Texas Hospital Association, Texas Organization of Rural & Community Hospitals, Texas State Association of Firefighters and Texas Ambulance Association submitted a stakeholder letter to HHSC.

 Click here to view the letter.

 Click here to view TEMSA’s media release: Media Release – 08.14.17 – Texas EMS Medicaid Proposal

 Click here to read the FAQs: FAQs – 08.14.17 – Texas EMS Medicaid Proposal

 Click here to view media coverage on TEMSA’s Facebook page.

 State House & Senate Letters

-Over 50 state representatives added their name to a letter to HHSC regarding the proposed cuts.
+Fifty-two state representatives added their name to a letter to HHSC regarding the proposed cuts.
 Click here to view the letter and the list of state representatives who signed the letter.

 Twenty-two state senators added their name to a similar letter.
 Click here to view the letter and the list of senators who responded.

 Click here to view HHSC’s response to the Senate letter: HHSC Response to Senate Letter – August 2017